 The River Cruise

 There were four of us in the small banca boat including our local guide.
-If you go there as a big group, they also have bigger boats that can accommodate 6-8 persons.
+If you go there as a big group, they also have bigger boats that can accommodate 6-8 people.

 The place is so quiet and serene.
 The cruise was so tranquil that I actually imagined myself in an Asian soap opera.
 I was seated in the front so they didn’t notice me having my moments.
 Hah!